 Dose is the amount of coffee we use (measured in grams).
 If you don’t have access to a digital scale, know that 1 tablespoon is equivalent to 6-8 grams of wholebean coffee.

 Water Input is the weight of the water we use (measured in grams) to brew with.

 * We suggest a coffee to brew water ratio of 1:16 to 1:17 for filter coffee.
 For example, if you’re using 15g of coffee and 250g water, your brew ratio is 1:16.67.

 Burr grinders will give you a more consistent Grind Size, and you’ll be able to repeat the same grind size twice.
 It’s best to grind your coffee right before brewing, because grinding your coffee too far in advance accelerates the aging process of your roasted coffee.
 Remember that the finer you grind, the more you extract.

 Brew Time is the amount of time the water and coffee interact together.
 The longer you brew something for, the more you extract.

 We recommend Brew Water Temperature between 200°F and 205°F. If you are using a kettle on the stove, bring the water to a boil and wait 30-45 seconds off boil before using the water to brew.
 The hotter your brewing water is, the faster you can extract coffee.

 HOW WE BREW THIS COFFEE

-Tips: This coffee benefits from a slightly finer grind.
+Tips: This coffee doesn't necessarily benefit from a higher coffee dose.